Frequently Asked Questions

 What is the context-rooted approach?

 Context-rooted means every scenario is grounded in real, verifiable data rather than arbitrary assumptions.
-StressGen synthesizes macroeconomic indicators, market data, news, sentiment, prediction markets, and regulatory documents to ensure scenarios reflect actual economic conditions and emerging risks.
+StressGen synthesises macroeconomic indicators, market data, news, prediction markets, and user-uploaded knowledge documents to ensure scenarios reflect actual economic conditions and emerging risks.

 How does StressGen protect sensitive data?